Veterans Affairs Medical Center Substance Use Disorders Program

 Veterans Affairs Medical Center Substance Use Disorders Program - Omaha, NE

 Veterans Affairs Medical Center Substance Use Disorders Program is an addiction treatment center located at 4101 Woolworth Avenue in the 68105 zip code in Omaha, NE.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Use Disorders Program provides naltrexone administration, relapse prevention from naltrexone and prescribes suboxone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program include anger management, relapse prevention treatment and brief intervention services.
-Veterans Affairs Medical Center Substance Use Disorders Program provides 90 day inpatient heroin rehab, outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides residential heroin addiction treatment and inpatient dual diagnosis treatment.
+Veterans Affairs Medical Center Substance Use Disorders Program provides relapse prevention from naltrexone, administers naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program include 12 step rehabilitation, motivational interviewing and cognitive behavioral therapy.
+Veterans Affairs Medical Center Substance Use Disorders Program provides 30 day inpatient heroin rehab, outpatient methadone/buprenorphine/naltrexone treatment and 90 day and 1 year inpatient heroin rehab.
+It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential heroin abuse treatment.

 Address: 4101 Woolworth Avenue, Omaha, NE 68105